-Choosing a pot is simple as long as you know what features to look for:
+Choosing a pot is straightforward when you know what features to look for:

-2. The pot needs to match the plant size.
+- Match the pot size to the plant size.

 Drainage